menu

 In addition, Armada is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Armada is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Armada does not have a public transit system used by locals to get to and from work.

 Demographics